US Federal Reserve announces biggest interest rate hike in 28 years to control inflation

 The latest hike comes five days after the country’s labour department said that inflation in the United States was at a four-decade high of 8.6% driven by high fuel and housing prices, Bloomberg reported.

-Federal Reserve Chair Jerome Powell said that the central bank was committed to bring inflation down to its target rate of 2%, the Associated Press reported.
+Federal Reserve Chair Jerome Powell said that the central bank was committed to bringing inflation down to its target rate of 2%, the Associated Press reported.

 “We thought strong action was warranted…and we delivered that,” Powell said during a press conference.
 “We are not trying to induce a recession now.
 Let’s be clear about that.”

-More hikes could be introduced in the coming months, he added.
+More hikes could be announced in the coming months, he added.

 “Clearly, today’s 75 basis point increase is an unusually large one and... either a 50-basis-point or a 75-basis-point increase seems most likely at our next meeting [in July],” Powell said, according to AFP.